2/4/2025

 Tom

-And you expect to balance this with personnel reductions here in the beginning of 2025 and increase demand?
-Yeah,
+And you expect to balance this with personnel reductions here in the beginning of 2025? increased demand.

 speaker

-like Niklas said, we reviewed in Q1.
-We reviewed around year-round when we realized we weren't at the level we wanted to be.
+Like Niklas said, we reviewed in Q1, we reviewed around year end when we realized we weren't at the level where we wanted to be.
 We looked at the areas where we had weaker resource utilization because it's not the same all over.
 So we looked at the areas where we had weaker resource utilization and did not have great improvements in sales.
-Because if we have a weaker resource utilization but really strong sales, it should even out over time.
-But we reviewed the areas where sales were not great and the resource utilization were too low.
+Because if we have a weaker resource utilization, but really strong sales, It should even out over time, but we reviewed the areas where sales were not great and research utilization were to lieu.
 And we've already executed actually on a reduction in headcount there that affected around 20 colleagues.
-Perfect.
+All right, perfect.

 speaker